UN: economic decisions turn extreme weather into disasters

 Lagos is naturally protected from the open sea by its shore.
 But these protective beaches are being excavated to feed a booming appetite for construction materials to build skyscrapers and high-end housing, which has risen the city's sinking rate to 87mm a year — which is "a lot," according to Sebnasvari.

-Overuse of resources is a driver of most disasters mentioned in the study.
+Overuse of resources features as a driver in most disasters mentioned in the study.

 Deforestation directly contributed to the deadly mudslides in Haiti and crop-destroying sandstorms in Madagascar in the past year.